danieljancar/sql-cheatsheet/README.md

     );
 ```
 ### MERGE
+The MERGE statement is used to either update or insert data into a table based on a condition.
+It allows the user to specify a source table, the conditions for updating and inserting and the columns and values to be used.
 > This command is used to either update or insert data into a table based on a condition
 ```sql
     MERGE INTO table_name